-We’ve created this guide to help us ensure that what we write reflects the same thought and care we put into everything else we do at Faculty.
 Being consistent with our words helps build trust.
+These guidelines help us ensure that what we write reflects the same thought and care we put into everything else we do at Faculty.

 Usage and grammar